owenps/Chess-Line-Analysis/README.md

 - Export a CLA table to a .CSV file
 - Import a .CSV CLA table to expand/edit the table.
 - Assign names to PGNs for easier reference (E.g. "Stafford Gambit h3")
-- Configurable to analyze particular time controls or ratings.
+- Configure the script to analyze particular time controls or set of ratings.
 Visit the `settings.json` file to customize your experience.

 ## What Does It Not Do?